Wild Animals are not the Only Dangerous Threat in Yellowstone

 That’s why four million people travel to the park every year to view untrammeled vistas, glimpse untamed bears and bison, and get close to hot gushing geysers and simmering thermal springs.
 But for unwary visitors, the extraordinary natural features that keep Yellowstone such an alluring place can also make it perilous.
 While backcountry hikers may be well aware that grizzlies and bison can be dangerous threats, Yellowstone visitors can get into serious trouble while wandering near the park’s heavily visited geyser basins and other geothermal features.

 Deaths and Injuries From Geysers and Geothermal Water

 In June 2006, a six-year-old Utah boy suffered serious burns after he slipped on a wet boardwalk in the Old Faithful area.
 The boy fell into hot water that had erupted from nearby West Triplet Geyser.
-He survived, but 20 park visitors have died, the most recent in 2000, scalded by boiling Yellowstone waters as hot as 250 degrees Fahrenheit.
+He survived, but more than 20 park visitors have died, the most recent in 2016, scalded by boiling Yellowstone waters as hot as 250 degrees Fahrenheit.